Why I Cannot Get Suction

-You must have complete contact— meaning air-tight between the lip-shaper mouthpiece and your mouth.
+- You must have complete contact with the opening of the plumper— meaning the contact must be air-tight between the lip-shaper mouthpiece and your mouth.
 If you cannot use the pump hands-free at first, hold it until you learn to use it hands-free.

-Some users apply Vaseline to the lips or even wet the plumper opening with water as a way to get a better grip on the lips.
-(For practice only)
+- You can apply Vaseline on the lips during training to get a better grip on the lips.

 - Try swallowing some air to create suction while you plump.

 - If it pops off, try again.
 Practice makes better.

 - If the lip plumper is too large, add the jelly cushion to reduce the diameter.
 By add the jelly cushion, it gives you the diameter of our smallest lip plumper.

 I Have a Defective Plumper